GUARANTEED TOUR – RESERVE YOUR PLACE BY NOVEMBER 15, 2026 AT THE LATEST

 We cross the border from Burkina Faso into Ghana, where we drive to Bolgatanga and on to the nearby granite hills of Tongo and the ancient clay village of Tengzug.
 The village is inhabited by members of the Tallensi tribe, a small ethnic group.
 Most of the Tallensi are animists, who practice animal sacrifice.
 We see the shrines of the Tallensi in the village.
 We drive to Tamale, Ghana's most Islamic city, where we stay overnight.
 The day's driving time is about five hours.

 We will travel to Kumasi for seven hours, after which we will visit the Kukuo pottery village just outside the centre of Kumasi.
 Kumasi is one of Ghana's largest cities and the heartland of the Ashanti people.
 The people still had their own independent kingdom in the 1700s.
 Today, the king's role is ceremonial, but he is highly respected.
-We attend the Akwasidae festival, where the Ashanti people remember and honour their ancestors.
-At the same time, the King receives his dignitaries.
-The dates of African festivals are subject to change at short notice, so we cannot accept responsibility for any postponement of an event and therefore its non-attendance.
 In Kumasi, we will also visit Kejetia Market, the largest market in West Africa.
 We stay in Kumasi for two nights.

 From Kumasi, the journey continues four hours to the Cape Coast, where we explore a colonial fort originally built in the 17th century.
 The castle was built by the Swedes and was originally called Carolusborg.
 Elmina Castle, on the other hand, is the oldest of Ghana's forts and dates back to the 1480s.
 The fortress has been exploited in the gold and slave trade.
 Today, the forts are on UNESCO's World Heritage List.
 We stay overnight in Cape Coast.